robflop/megumin.love/docs/API.md

 ## `GET /statistics`

-Returns an object containing the website's statistics, mapped by their corresponding date.
+Returns an array of objects containing the website's statistics for each day.

 ### Headers